Warren G. Harding: Start in politics

-Soon after purchasing the Star, Harding turned his attention to politics, supporting Joseph B. Foraker in his first successful bid for governor in 1885.
+Soon after purchasing the Star, Harding turned his attention to politics, supporting Foraker in his first successful bid for governor in 1885.
 Foraker was part of the war generation that challenged older Ohio Republicans, such as Senator John Sherman, for control of state politics.
 Harding, always a party loyalist, supported Foraker in the complex internecine warfare that was Ohio Republican politics.
 Harding was willing to tolerate Democrats as necessary to a two-party system, but had only contempt for those who bolted the Republican Party to join third-party movements.
-He was a delegate to the Republican state convention in 1888, at the age of 22, representing Marion County, and was most often elected a delegate until becoming president.
+He was a delegate to the Republican state convention in 1888, at the age of 22, representing Marion County, and would be elected a delegate in most years until becoming president.

-Harding's work as an editor took a toll on his health.
-From age 23 to 35, he required five admissions to the Battle Creek Sanitorium for reasons Sinclair described as "fatigue, overstrain, and nervous illnesses".
-Dean ties these visits to early occurrences of the heart ailment that killed Harding at age 57.
-During one such absence from Marion, in 1894, the Stars business manager quit, and Florence Harding took his place.
+Harding's success as an editor took a toll on his health.
+Five times between 1889 (when he was 23) and 1901, he spent time at the Battle Creek Sanitorium for reasons Sinclair described as "fatigue, overstrain, and nervous illnesses".
+Dean ties these visits to early occurrences of the heart ailment that would kill Harding in 1923.
+During one such absence from Marion, in 1894, the Stars business manager quit.
+Florence Harding took his place.
 She became her husband's top assistant at the Star on the business side, maintaining her role until the Hardings moved to Washington in 1915.
 Her competence allowed Harding to travel to make speeches—his use of the free railroad pass increased greatly after his marriage.
-Florence Harding practiced strict economy and wrote of Harding, "he does well when he listens to me and poorly when he does not".
+Florence Harding practiced strict economy and wrote of Harding, "he does well when he listens to me and poorly when he does not."

-Harding was a trustee of the Trinity Baptish Church in Marion.

 In 1892, Harding traveled to Washington, where he met Democratic Nebraska Congressman William Jennings Bryan, and listened to the "Boy Orator of the Platte" speak on the floor of the House of Representatives.
 Harding traveled to Chicago's Columbian Exposition in 1893.
 Both visits were without Florence.
-Democrats generally won Marion County's offices in 1895, and though Harding lost the election for county auditor, he did better than expected.
-The following year, Harding was one of many orators who traveled across Ohio in support of the campaign of the Republican presidential candidate William McKinley, that state's former governor.
+Democrats generally won Marion County's offices; when Harding ran for auditor in 1895, he lost, but did better than expected.
+The following year, Harding was one of many orators who spoke across Ohio as part of the campaign of the Republican presidential candidate, that state's former governor, William McKinley.
 According to Dean, "while working for McKinley [Harding] began making a name for himself through Ohio".